 What does “onegaishimasu” mean in Japanese?

-I think that “onegaishimasu” is quite often explained together with “yoroshiku” or such in textbooks.
-Native speakers, however, frequently use it alone to mean just ‘please’ or such in Japanese.
-First, therefore, I will explain it as an individual phrase in detail based on its grammatical components.
-And then, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “onegaishimasu” more clearly.
+Native speakers say “onegaishimasu” to make requests in Japanese.
+Perhaps, some Japanese learners know this phrase as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain it in detail based on its grammatical components.
+And also, I will explain how to use it through example sentences.
+My explanations would help Japanese learners understand “onegaishimasu” more clearly.
 Then, let’s get started!

 Contents